techjacker/node-version-assets/README.md

 ## Optional, ahem, Options

+#### @param {options.silence}
+- accepts: boolean
+- default: false
+- if set to true, it will silence all output to STDOUT

 #### @param {options.grepFiles}
 - accepts: array of strings
 - list of files (relative filepaths) containing references to the {options.assets} which need to be renamed

 #### @param {options.newVersion}
 - accepts: string (only numbers or letters)
 - not required: defaults to generating an md5 hash of the file (recommended to leave as default as md5 hashing means that assets will not blow browser cache if they're unchanged)

 #### @param {options.keepOriginalAndOldVersions}
 - accepts: boolean